Georgia vs. Vanderbilt NCAA Football Odds, Plays and Insights | September 25, 2021

 Vanderbilt Stats and Trends

-- Vanderbilt has one win against the spread in three games this year.
+- So far this year Vanderbilt has one win against the spread.

-- This year the Commodores put up nine more points per game (16.7) than the Bulldogs give up (7.7).
+- The Commodores score 16.7 points per game, nine more than the Bulldogs give up (7.7).

-- Vanderbilt is 1-1 against the spread and 1-1 overall when the team notches more than 7.7 points.
+- When Vanderbilt records more than 7.7 points, it is 1-1 against the spread and 1-1 overall.

-- When Vanderbilt amasses more than 221.3 yards, the team is 1-1 against the spread and 1-2 overall.
+- When Vanderbilt churns out over 221.3 yards, the team is 1-1 against the spread and 1-2 overall.

 - The Commodores have five giveaways this season, while the Bulldogs have six takeaways .